aspen-benz/Crabs/README.md

 Purpose: This function generates a matrix representaion of the Captain character at the origin.
 Other functions that it uses: none

-Function: drawCapt:
+Function: drawCapt: matrix -> graphics
 Purpose: This function draws the captain at a given position (xCapt, yCapt).
 Other functions that it uses: It uses getCapt to draw the captain and getTranslation in order to move the captain to a given location.

-Function: drawLine:
+Function: drawLine: coordinates -> plot
-Purpose: This function draws a line between two 2D points named p and q in homogeneous coordinates.
+Purpose: This function draws a line between two 2D points named p and q in homogeneous coordinates for the x and y coordinates.
 Other functions that it uses: none

 Function: drawMap: image -> background